Python Puzzles

 print(f"Upper Bound: {upper_bound:.2f}%")

 Now, let’s assume that 59% is the actual mean.
-Here we run a simulation 1000 times where we play a game of Skip-Bo 500 times and record the win percentage.
+Here, we run a simulation 1000 times, playing a game of Skip-Bo 500 times and recording the win percentage.

 Index of the 1 percentile: 99